Service Guides & FAQs

 Solar panels are 95% recyclable which is huge – washing machines are only 70% recyclable but everyone has one!
 So they really can be recycled, we just don’t have the big recycling plants for them yet in this country (they have them in Europe).

-The biggest barrier to solar panel recycling in this country is that not enough solar panels have failed to make it worthwhile to recycle them; as we move toward a higher adoption and solar panels age more, this will advance.
+The biggest barrier to solar panel recycling in this country is the cost; we need to work towards government policies that encourage solar panel recycling.
+As we move toward a higher adoption and solar panels age more, this will advance.
 At ReVision, we have team members working on a process to recycle solar panels when they reach the end of their productive lifespan.
 We will keep our community updated on our progress!

 What happens when I need to replace my roof?